• Skip to primary navigation

 The location of the hotel is the draw.
 Staying overnight in the canyon allows a lot more time to explore historic village and Grand Canyon’s south rim options.
 The hotel is surrounded by Ponderosa pine trees and a 1/4 mile walk to the rim.

 Our hotel room had 2 queen rooms, a mini fridge and balcony with chairs.
-Unfortunately there was limited services during our stay as the health restrictions from COVID19 was still in place.
+Unfortunately there was limited services during our stay as the health restrictions in 2020 were still in place.
 We had limited dining options and there was no shuttle service which impacted our stay, we still thought staying a night at the Grand Canyon was worth it.

 There is parking outside the hotel buildings but there is no dedicated hotel parking for guests and we noticed the parking filling up fairly early in the morning with Grand Canyon visitors.